tlorans/ClimateRisks/docs/source/dynamicdecarbonization.md

 # Example Table 6 page 11 in net zero carbon metrics
 ```

-#### Managing the Carbon Footprint Dynamic

-The optimization problem is the same as the previous optimization problem except that we explicitly introduce the issuers carbon footprint dynamics with the carbon momentum:
+The optimization problem is the same as the previous optimization problem except that we include projected trends in place of current intensities for the portfolio's WACI:

 \begin{equation*}
 \begin{aligned}